datamade/million-dollar-blocks/README.md

 # Chicago Million Dollar Blocks

 This repo contains code for the Chicago Million Dollar Blocks [website](http://chicagosmilliondollarblocks.com/).
-This project depends on analysis of incarceration spending in Chicago: code for that analysis resides in the [million-dollar-blocks-analysis](https://github.com/datamade/million-dollar-blocks-analysis) repo.
+This project relies on analysis of incarceration spending in Chicago, which you can find in the [million-dollar-blocks-analysis](https://github.com/datamade/million-dollar-blocks-analysis) repo.

 ## Setup
-Fork the repository, then clone it to your local machine.
+Fork the repository, and then clone it to your local machine.

 ``` bash
 git clone git@github.com:YOURGITHUBUSERNAME/million-dollar-blocks.git